dubbyy1/dubbyy1.github.io/README.md

 Welcome!
-This website is a home for all my projects, and anything else I think is worth sharing.
+This website is a home for all of my and experiments.
 I hope you enjoy!